Learning to accelerate distributed ADMM using graph neural networks: Problem details

 \subsection{Distributed least squares problem}

-In the distributed least squares problem, the local objective function is of the form \eqref{eq:regression}.
+In the distributed least squares problem, the local objective function solves the least-squares problem for the privately available data.
 In addition to the data vector $b_i$ from the network average consensus problem, each agent also has a private feature transformation matrix $B_i\in\mathbb R^{n\times n}$.
-The latter is used to weight the linear regressionc efficients of $x_i$ before comparing with $b_i$.
+The latter is used to weight the linear regression coefficients of $x_i$ before comparing with $b_i$.

 \paragraph{Problem generation} The local objective function is parametrized for every agent by the pair $(B_i,b_i)\in \mathbb R^{n\times n}\times \mathbb R^n$.
 Each entry of the matrix $B_i$ is sampled from a continuous uniform distribution $\mathcal U[0,1]$ on the unit interval.
 In addition, we assume in our experiments that $B_i$ is of full rank to obtain better convergence behavior of ADMM and ensure closed-form solutions.
 We enforce this by discarding and resampling $B_i$ in case the magnitude of an eigenvalue is below $1/10$.
 The data vector $b_i$ is sampled as before.